RamyaThirumalai-598/Myreciepe/reciepe.md

-##Reciepe
+## Reciepe

-Add maida, atta salt and sugar with oil and water make it in to a dough
+1 Add maida, atta salt and sugar with oil and water
+2 make it in to a dough